acunniffe/api-ingestion/sdks/ruby-rack/README.md

 ## Using the Proxy Fixture
 The Documenting middleware will document all the requests/responses that your tests run.
 Since it is integrated at the middleware level there's no need to update any of your tests files or fixtures.

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/opticdev/optic-middleware.

-## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).